MGA: Memory-Driven GUI Agent for Observation-Centric Interaction: Conclusion

 \subsection{Planning Agent}

-The planner is responsible for converting high-level user instructions into a coherent sequence of actions.
-At step $t$, the planner conditions on the triplet $(I_t, Z_t, S_{t-1})$ and the user instruction $I$, generating intermediate reasoning traces (``Thoughts'') and explicit next-action predictions.
-Unlike conventional long-chain rollouts, the planner operates in a \emph{step-wise with memory} mode: it evaluates the current observation and the accumulated memory, then produces an actionable decision without replaying the entire history.
+The Planning Agent serves as the central cognitive hub of the system, responsible for converting high level user instructions into a coherent, executable sequence of actions.
+To address the computational overload and logical hallucination inherent in conventional long chain rollouts, our planner operates in a strict \emph{step-wise mode} with memory and observation.
+It evaluates the current environment and accumulated facts to produce an actionable decision without needing to replay the entire raw historical trajectory.

-The planner’s reasoning process consists of two stages: \begin{enumerate} \item \textbf{High-level reasoning}.
-It infers the logical next step given the current state (e.g., ``VLC is open, we must load the source video.
-Opening the Media menu is the logical next step.''), integrating task objectives with prior summaries. \item \textbf{Action specification}.
-It outputs a concrete next action in natural language form (e.g., ``Click the Media button in the top menu''), which is then passed to the grounding module. \end{enumerate}
+Formally, at step $t$, the planning function $\mathcal{P}$ conditions on a compact tuple to generate the intermediate reasoning trace (Thought, $th_t$) and the explicit next action ($a_t$):

+where $Ins$ is the user instruction, $I_t$ is the current raw screenshot, $Z_t$ is the structured, unbiased semantic observation provided by the Observation Agent, and $M_{t-1}$ is the append-only, validated state transition chain retrieved from the Memory Agent.

+The planner's cognitive process is systematically decoupled into two sequential stages:~\textbf{1.
+High level Reasoning ($th_t$):} Before committing to a physical operation, the planner synthesizes the multi modal inputs to infer the logical next step.
+It evaluates the gap between the task agnostic current state ($Z_t$) and the user intent ($Ins$).
+Crucially, it consults the anomaly interceptor within the memory ($M_{t-1}$) to ensure the proposed strategy does not repeat previously failed attempts. \textbf{2.
+Action Specification ($a_t$):} Grounded in the reasoning trace $th_t$, the planner selects a concrete next action $a_t \in \mathcal{A}$.
+The action is formulated in a structured natural language or programmatic format, which is subsequently passed to the grounding module for physical execution.

+\textbf{Action Space ($\mathcal{A}$):} To ensure versatility across diverse GUI environments, the action space $\mathcal{A}$ encompasses two distinct paradigms.
+First, it includes a comprehensive suite of atomic GUI operations grounded via executable primitives (e.g., \texttt{click}, \texttt{type}, \texttt{hotkey}).
+Second, it incorporates a specialized \texttt{code} action, empowering the agent to generate and execute Python scripts on the fly.
+This dual action space allows the planner to seamlessly switch between visual spatial UI interactions and complex, system level programmatic logic.
+The exhaustive definition and parameters of the action space $\mathcal{A}$ are detailed in the Appendix A.